oddbird/oddleventy/content/blog/2023/fastapi-path-operations-for-django-developers.md

 image:
   src: blog/2023/fast.jpg
 summary: |
-  FastAPI path operations are the equivalent to Django views.
+  FastAPI path operations are the equivalent of Django views.
 In this article we explore the differences, advantages, and gotchas of using them from the perspective of a Django developer.
 ---